 Centre for Artistic + Social Practice Presents:

 Our 173 James North location is partially physically accessible.
 We have a level entrance leading to our shop, information desk, galleries, washroom and traditional print studio.
 Unfortunately, we do not have automatic doors or an elevator.
-Our silkscreen studios and digital lab are only accessible by stairs.
 We are working toward becoming a physically accessible space in the future.

 Media Contact: firstname.lastname@example.org